Aram Khachaturian: Khachaturian's influence

-Khachaturian's notable students at the Gnessin Institute and the Moscow Conservatory included foreign composers, such as Aziz El-Shawan from Egypt, Modesta Bor from Venezuela, Enrique Ubieta from Cuba, Stefan Remenkov from Bulgaria, and Anatol Vieru from Romania, and a number of Soviet composers: Tolib Shakhidi, Georgs Pelēcis, Mark Minkov, Alexey Rybnikov, Andrei Eshpai, Albert Markov, Nodar Gabunia, Edgar Hovhannisyan, Mikael Tariverdiev, Eduard Khagagortyan.
+Khachaturian's notable students at the Gnessin Institute and the Moscow Conservatory included foreign composers, such as Aziz El-Shawan from Egypt, Modesta Bor from Venezuela, Jorge López Marín and Enrique Ubieta from Cuba, Stefan Remenkov from Bulgaria, and Anatol Vieru from Romania, and a number of Soviet composers: Tolib Shakhidi, Georgs Pelēcis, Mark Minkov, Alexey Rybnikov, Andrei Eshpai, Albert Markov, Nodar Gabunia, Edgar Hovhannisyan, Mikael Tariverdiev, Eduard Khagagortyan.
 Critic Levon Hakobian described Khachaturian as a "conservative and self-absorbed teacher".

 He inspired young Armenian composers and had a great influence on the development of Armenian music.
 Khachaturian's influence can be traced on chamber and symphonic music traditions of Armenia, including on the works of Arno Babajanian, Edvard Mirzoyan, and Konstantin Orbelyan, among others.
 Early compositions of Loris Tjeknavorian evoke the work of Khachaturian.

 Khachaturian also influenced composers of Azerbaijan (such as Kara Karayev) and Central Asia.
 Critic Louis Biancolli noted in 1947 that Uzbekistan and Tajikistan have "borrowed" Khachaturian "on occasion for special research in national music."

 Khachaturian was a close friend of the Bulgarian composer of Pancho Vladigerov and Khachaturian admired his music.
 Vladigerov's third piano concerto (1937), his most popular work, shows the influence of Khachaturian and Rachmaninoff.
 Eckhardt van den Hoogen called Vladigerov a sort of missing link between George Gershwin and Khachaturian.